-Seaholm Intake Facility - Adaptive Re-use

-Adaptive re-use of the Seaholm Intake Facility in a manner that draws upon conditions assessment and feasibility study, concepts developed during the Design Ideas Competition, and ultimately through a Request for Qualifications Solicitation (RFQS) for redevelopment.
-Funding under this proposal would provide the City match for a public-private partnership toward the repurposing of this significant structure on parkland in the Seaholm District.
-PARD is currently working with other City Departments to finalize the RFQS and select the consultant team.
-This process will be finalized during FY 2016.
+Other Strategic Project Need: Seaholm Intake Facility - Adaptive Re-use: Adaptive re-use of the Seaholm Intake Facility in a manner that draws upon conditions assessment and feasibility study, concepts developed during the Design Ideas Competition, and ultimately through an RFQS for redevelopment.
+Funding under this proposal would provide the City match for a publicprivate partnership toward the re-purposing of this significant structure on parkland in the Seaholm District.
+PARD is currently working with Austin Parks Foundation, The Trail Foundation, and other City Departments to develop an RFP for the redevelopment of the Seaholm Intake Facility.

 The predominant funding source for Park Infrastructure is general obligation bond programs.
 Other funding sources include grants, mitigation, Parkland Dedication, cash, and various other revenues.
 PARD is actively engaged in public-private partnership opportunities to leverage capital funding with private funding for some high-profile community park projects, such as Republic Square, Waller Creek District and Barton Springs Pool.
-As an example, Texas Parks and Wildlife Department funding is currently being leveraged for park improvements at Colony District Park, Waterloo Neighborhood Park, and Walsh Boat Landing.
+PARD is also constantly looking for opportunities to leverage existing capital funding through state and local grant programs, typically on a one-to-one match.
+As an example, PARD received funding from the Texas Parks and Wildlife Department's Urban Outdoor Recreation Grant Program for park improvements at Colony District Park and Waterloo Neighborhood Park.